Andrewslayton/phoneChecker/README.md

 DISCLAIMER:
-  Facial data is not saved and passwords are unknown upon creating however create a unique password for the application, if not I am not responsible for it.
+  Facial data is not saved, this is honor system based please do not track under non created usernames.